|Section||Questions||Section Time||Section Topics||Scoring|

 •Compare and contrast the relationships between words and concepts

 The Quantitative Reasoning section of the GRE lasts 45 minutes and has 28 questions.
 It emphasizes basic mathematical concepts and your ability to analyze data by incorporating hypothetical situations.
 By using these scenarios, the Quantitative Reasoning section measures your ability to utilize these concepts in daily life.

 Graphs and Tables

 The writing section of the GRE, which is always administered at the very beginning of the test, is 75 minutes long.
 It consists of two writing topics.
-You will have 45 minutes to present your perspective on an issue and 30 minutes to evaluate an argument.
-All essays must be in response to a given prompt.
-The prompts are about a social issue applicable to high school students.
-No particular essay structure is required.
+You are instructed to write concise responses to open-ended questions.

 This section tests: